isignpy/isign/docs/signer_modules.md

 `data` is a string, potentially very large.

-This method must return a string, a signature of the given data.

-The signature is a [PKCS#1 signature](https://en.wikipedia.org/wiki/PKCS_1), as a Python string, in DER form.
+The method should return a [PKCS#1 signature](https://en.wikipedia.org/wiki/PKCS_1), as a Python string, in DER form.

 For a sample of exactly what signature you should produce with standard Python crypto modules, see the implementation of [Signer.PKCS1Signer](../isign/signer.py).
 It's very simple!